hda-technical/dancebooks/docs/common/libraries.md

 > Dear Yuriy,
 >
-> I’ve spoken to our chief librarian about the possibility of your posting an image from MS 1119 on a non-commercial website, and it looks as though that should be ok!
+> I've spoken to our chief librarian about the possibility of your posting an image from MS 1119
+> on a non-commercial website, and it looks as though that should be ok!
 >
 > No license needed.
-Could you kindly attribute the image ‘by permission of the Royal College of Music, London’.
+Could you kindly attribute the image 'by permission of the Royal College of Music, London'.
 >
 > All best,
 >